sakinanazarali/RUL_Prediction/README.md

 	<li>Output: 'best_rul_rnn_model_optuna.h5', 'rnn_predictions.npy'</li>
 	</ul>
 </li>
-<li>In the "models" folder, run the workbook "SDAE.ipynb" from top to bottom.
+<li>In the "models" folder, run the notebook "SDAE.ipynb" from top to bottom.
 	<ul>
 	<li>This trains and tests a series of SDAE models using Optuna.</li>
 	<li>The best model is saved as a separate file and then evaluated on the test set.</li>